Southern Pacific's Donner Pass

 Years later the line became part of Southern Pacific's main line to the east where it connected with the Union Pacific at Ogden, Utah.

-The route over Donner Pass was originally the vision of Theodore D. Judah, an accomplished engineer who surveyed a manageable grade through the Sierra-Nevada range running 115 miles from Sacrament to the Nevada state line.
+The line eventually built through Donner Pass was the vision of Theodore D. Judah, an accomplished engineer who surveyed a manageable grade over the Sierra-Nevada range running 115 miles from Sacramento to the Nevada state line.

 He lobbied for the project as early as 1859 but was ultimately pushed out by the "Big Four" of Collis P Huntington, Charles Crocker, Leland Stanford, and Mark Hopkins.

-The Southern Pacific has a whole host of renowned achievements it is credited with, far too many to go into detail here.
+Ironically, their Central Pacific ultimately used much of Judah's work and included a total of 15 tunnels blasted out of granite by hand.
+The Southern Pacific has a whole host of renowned achievements it is credited with, far too many to feature here.

-However, to name a few it had three important main lines which continue as important arteries under Union Pacific today, the Overland Route (San Francisco-Chicago), Golden State Route (Southwest-Kansas City), and the Sunset Route (Pacific Coast-Gulf Coast).
+However, its three important main lines continue as important arteries under Union Pacific today; the Overland Route (San Francisco-Chicago), Golden State Route (Southwest-Kansas City), and Sunset Route (Pacific Coast-Gulf Coast).

 Southern Pacific FP7's have the Pacific Locomotive Association's "Truckee Limited" excursion, the last operated prior to Amtrak, at Long Ravine, California on April 25, 1971.
 Drew Jacksich photo.